Planning-nl/vue3-i18n/README.md

 ## Notes

 > When you'd like to get the translatable keys of an object, you should use `TranslationKeys<typeof translations>`.
 You
-> can't just use `keyof typeof translations` because it would include the undesired `data` property.
+> can't just use `keyof typeof translations` because it would include the undesired `_raw` property.

 ## Browser support